QianruiLiu/Fragmentomics-subtyping/README.md

   The fastq files downloaded in ~/fastq should firstly be aligned with the concatenated hg38+mm10 reference.

-  The shell concatenate_reference.py can be found in https://github.com/GavinHaLab/PDX_mouseSubtraction/blob/main/scripts/concatenate_reference.py, can be run as:
+  The script concatenate_reference.py is offered by Ha Lab in https://github.com/GavinHaLab/PDX_mouseSubtraction/blob/main/scripts/concatenate_reference.py, can be run as:

   ```bash
   python concatenate_reference.py --humanRef hg38.fa --mouseRef Mus_musculus_NCBI_GRCm38.fa --concatRef ~/fastq/hg38_mm10.fa --tag _mm10